ben44496/2021-spring-notes/211/211-instruction-manual/instruction-manual.md

 From [Wikipedia](https://en.wikipedia.org/wiki/Docker_(software)):
 > Docker is a set of platform as a service products that use OS-level virtualization to deliver software in packages called containers.

-Basically, we are able to emulate a Linux environment (specifically the EWS one) and run code on there to test.
-The power of doing so is that we don't need to connect to anything else as everything runs locally on your computer.
+To summarize, we are able to emulate a Linux environment (specifically the EWS one) and run code on there to test.
+Docker is a good solution if you don't have internet or your internet is slow, as everything runs locally on your computer.
 Let's get into it!

 ### Instructions

-1. **Installing Docker:** Use [this](https://docs.docker.com/get-docker/) link and follow the directions listed to install Docker.
-Make sure you install the one for your OS.
+1. **Install Docker:** Use [this](https://docs.docker.com/get-docker/) link and follow the directions listed to install Docker.
+Make sure you install the the correct version for your OS.

-    Once you have installed the application, start up Docker Desktop, as you may need to setup some settings.
+    Once you have installed Docker, start up Docker Desktop.
+It may prompt you for some settings, but

 2. **Install VSCode**: Install VSCode following [these](#vscode) instructions from the [VSCode install](#vscode).